How to Make Rye Bread

 Rye dough proofing in bread bowl Rye dough proofing in bread bowl

-Remove the Bread Bowl accessory from the stand mixer and cover with the baking lid.
+Remove the Bread Bowl accessory from the stand mixer and cover it with the Baking Lid.
 It’s best to keep your dough in a warm place while it rises.
 Proofing should take around 1 ½ -2 hours for this type of dough.

 Gently knead the dough on a floured surface and shape into a round mound.
 Place the mound back into the Bread Bowl and cover it with the lid.
 Proof it again for another 30 minutes before baking.
 Now is a good time to preheat your oven per the recipe settings.